fsprojects/FSharp.TypeProviders.SDK/README.md

 * ProvidedTypesTesting.fs

 which is sometimes incorporated into a type provider to help enable unit testing.
-For examples of how this is used, see uses of the helpers in the FSharp.Data library such as
+For examples of how this is used, see uses of the helpers in the FSharp.Data library such as:

 * [``Testing.GenerateProvidedTypeInstantiation``](https://github.com/fsharp/FSharp.Data/blob/f5df4554938138c60af2ec886d5a132883633351/src/TypeProviderInstantiation.fs#L127)
-* ``Targets.DotNet45FSharp40Refs()`` to get a suitable set of references for .NET 4.5, F# 4.0 target on a typical Mono/.NET Framework installation
+* ``Targets.DotNetStandard20FSharpRefs`` to get a suitable set of references for .NET Standard plus the running FSharp.Core
 * [``Testing.FormatProvidedType``](https://github.com/fsharp/FSharp.Data/blob/f5df4554938138c60af2ec886d5a132883633351/src/TypeProviderInstantiation.fs#L171) to get a textual representation of a provided type, used to "snapshot" the full description of expected type generation

 Sometimes unit test DLLs incorporate the entire type provider implementation, and sometimes they use InternalsVisibleTo.

 The unit testing helpers aren't really an official, documented part of the DK - caveat emptor.

 ## Examples

 See examples the [`examples`](examples) directory.

-* ComboProvider: the TPDTC and TPRTC are combined together in one assembly which is a single `netstandard2.0` component
-* BasicProvider: the TPDTC and TPRTC are each available as both `netstandard2.0` and `.NET 4.x` components

 ## Type Provider Naming Conventions